burrt/compsci-docs/_v1/solid-principles.md

 There are some interesting situations where if you have a parent service that has transient dependencies; the transient dependencies will not be different.
 A better [example is detailed here](https://dotnetcoretutorials.com/2017/03/25/net-core-dependency-injection-lifetimes-explained/).

 ## Miscellaneous Encyclopedia

+### Don't Repeat Yourself Principle

+> Repetition in logic calls for abstraction.
+Repetition in process calls for automation.

+### You Aren't Going To Need It

+YAGNI - build you you need today and not tomorrow.

 ### Domain Objects